foriequal0/tpmiddle-rs/README.md

 1. Remove `tpmiddle-rs.exe`
    1. Remove the shortcut from Startup folder.
    1. Remove `tpmiddle-rs.exe`.
+1. Pull the USB dongle, and put it again.
-1. Reinstall ThinkPad TrackPoint Keyboard softare.
+1. Reinstall ThinkPad TrackPoint Keyboard software if you want.